 CREDIT THROUGH EXTENSION, ONLINE, AND CORRESPONDENCE COURSES

-A maximum of four such credits may be used to satisfy graduation requirements.
+A maximum of 4 such credits may be used on the OPRFHS transcript.
 Requests for credits to be applied to the permanent transcript must be received by the appropriate counselor prior to August 9 of the school year.
 If a student takes a credit through extension, online, or correspondence during his/her senior year, the final transcript must be received from the outside institution by April 15 to ensure participation in graduation.
 Any transcript submitted from an outside institution will show as a transfer credit grade on the transcript and will become part of the student’s permanent record at OPRFHS.

 COMPUTER PROFICIENCY TESTING

-- Students may satisfy the computer proficiency requirement by achieving a qualifying score on the local computer proficiency test.
+Students may satisfy the computer proficiency requirement by achieving a qualifying score on the local computer proficiency test.
 This test is given the third Wednesday of quarters 2, 3, and 4.
 An additional test date is scheduled during the third quarter.
-The test dates and sign up will be announced in the student bulletin.
+The test dates and signup procedures will be announced in the student bulletin.
 Students may register for the test twice each year until they pass the test but not after the second semester of the junior year.
 The student may not be enrolled in a class which meets the computer proficiency requirement during the semester that the test is taken.